Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 • LMS compatibility: Most courses run on most LMSs, but edge cases (single sign-on, custom completion logic, specific reporting fields) can add surprising work.

-• Mobile and offline: If learners need to complete training on phones or without reliable internet, that's a scope decision that affects design, not a checkbox at the end.
+• Mobile and offline: If learners need to complete training on phones or without reliable internet, that shapes design from the start.

 You don't need to become an expert in any of this.
 You just need to be able to say what level of interactivity the training calls for, how much content you're starting with, how many people will review it, and what your technical constraints are.
 Walk into a vendor conversation with answers to those questions and you'll spend much less time wondering whether the number you're hearing is reasonable.

 eLearning pricing lands in four tiers once you count every hour of work, including your team's time.
-The ranges below are quoted per finished hour of seat time (the learner's hour, not your team's build time), assuming the project is scoped realistically.
+The ranges below reflect 2026 industry rates, drawn from published vendor quotes and our own intake conversations.
+They're quoted per finished hour of seat time (the learner's hour, not your team's build time), assuming realistic scoping.
 Each tier is a different product, matched to a different kind of project.

 The authoring tool itself is the cheapest part.
-Articulate 360, iSpring Suite, and Adobe Captivate all run around $1,400 per seat per year.
+As of 2026, Articulate 360, iSpring Suite, and Adobe Captivate all run around $1,400 per seat per year.
 That's the license cost, not the project cost.

 The real cost is the time your team spends building the course.
 Even a simple Level 1 course takes 50 to 125 hours of hands-on work, and those hours have to come from somewhere on your team's calendar.
-At a fully-loaded rate of $100 per hour, that's $5,000 to $12,500 in labour alone, before voiceover, custom illustration, or branching.
+That's where the $5,000 to $12,500-plus per finished hour really comes from, before voiceover, custom illustration, or branching.

 DIY is a fit when two conditions are both true:

-• Your team has the specialist skills.
-Instructional design, eLearning development, SCORM packaging, accessibility checking — these aren't generalist skills.
+• Specialist skills are in-house: Instructional design, eLearning development, SCORM packaging, accessibility checking — these aren't generalist skills.

-• Your team actually has the bandwidth.
-Those hours won't come out of higher-priority work.
+• The team actually has the bandwidth: Those hours won't come out of higher-priority work.

-Where DIY tends to work well: short internal refreshers, SME microlearning, or organizations with a dedicated L&D production team.
+Where DIY tends to work well: short internal refreshers, subject matter expert (SME) microlearning, or organizations with a dedicated L&D production team.
 Where it goes sideways: a manager who got handed an authoring tool license and asked to produce a full onboarding course on top of their day job.
-The tool isn't the bottleneck — the time and expertise are.
+The tool isn't the bottleneck.
+The time and expertise are.

 A skilled eLearning freelancer typically charges $3,000 to $10,000 per finished hour, depending on complexity and their rate.
 One practitioner, working solo, with whatever tools and workflows they prefer.